byalextran/alextran-org/src/posts/2014/09/courage-rebuild-ruins/index.md

 ---
 ![Ruins of Sukhothai](ruins-300x168-m8NXQvNnvXaS.jpg)

 > **Nehemiah 2:12 (NIV)
 > **…I had not told anyone what my God had put in my heart to do for Jerusalem.

 A word from God changes everything.

-\[clickToTweet tweet=”When God places a burden on your heart, no other burden matters.” quote=”When God places a burden on your heart, no other burden matters.”\]
+When God places a burden on your heart, no other burden matters.

 You have the perspective, perseverance and courage you need to walk that call out.